 With the food processor pie crust method, the food processor does the work for you!
 You can use your preferred shortening, Crisco, butter, or lard, but the key is in the “cold.”
 Aiming for uneven butter chunks rolled into thin flat sheets of fat, creating light, flaky layers.

-When you are baking, you’ll want to use the full recipe at the bottom of the page.
+When you are making this recipe, you’ll want to use the full recipe at the bottom of the page.

 1. Measure and chill the pie dough ingredients accordingly, then add the flour, sugar, and salt to the food processor and pulse to mix.